What is digital literacy?

 Northstar Digital Literacy defines basic skills needed to perform tasks on computers and online.
 The ability of adults to perform these tasks can be assessed through online, self-guided modules.
 Included are basic computer digital literacy standards and modules in three main areas: Essential Computer Skills - Basic Computer Use, Internet Basics, Using Email, Windows 10, Mac OSX; Essential Software Skills - Word, Excel, PowerPoint; and Using Technology in Daily Life - Social Media, Information Literacy.
 Northstar includes classroom curriculum for many of the assessments, and individual online instruction and practice for some of them.

 When individuals pass the assessments at approved sites, they can obtain the Northstar Digital Literacy Certificate.
 There is no cost to complete the online assessments, whether on the public or approved sites.

-The Northstar Standards have been adopted by the MN Department of Education ABE office as official standards for the Minnesota Standard Adult Diploma, as well as for ABE overall.
+The Northstar Standards have been adopted by the MN Department of Education ABE office as official content standards for the Minnesota Standard Adult Diploma, as well as for ABE overall.
 Each Minnesota ABE Consortium receives a Northstar sponsor site as part of their services contract.

 Digital literacy is best integrated into a variety of academic classes, as opposed to strand-alone computer classes.
 Learning digital literacy skills in context allows students to most easily learn and retain those skills.
 An example would be learning how to use Word in order to write a resume for a career development class.